Aster alpinus L.

 Bloom Time: Late spring or early summer

-Aster alpinus is a herbaceous, perennial forming a clump up to 12 inches (30 cm) in height, with narrow dark green leaves and daisy-like flowerheads up to 2 inches (5 cm) in width.
+Aster alpinus is a herbaceous perennial that forms a clump, up to 12 inches (30 cm) tall, with narrow, dark green leaves and daisy-like flower heads that are up to 2 inches (5 cm) in diameter.
 The bloom color may be pink, violet-lavender, dark purple-black, or white-near white.
 The flower heads are up to 2 inches (5 cm) in diameter and appear in late spring or early summer or, occasionally, midsummer.